holandes22/rafee/DESIGN.md

 `some_folder/<template_name>/`

-- template.ext: The template to render.
-Render engine will be determined by the file extension: hbs|jinja (mandatory)
+- template.j2 (mandatory): The template to render .
+Render engine jinja2
-- data.source: A text file containing a URL (only the first line will be considered) from where data will be retrieved and passed to the template.
-Expected a
+- data.source (optional): A text file containing a URL (only the first line will be considered) from where data will be retrieved and passed to the template.
+Expected a JSON response.
-  JSON response (optional)

-Every folder including a template.<ext> file will be used.
+Every folder including a template.j2 file will be used.

 Includes (insert other templates) should be possible, if django can access that file.